mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/run_ml_model_test_set_1.rst

 Running the machine learning model test set #1
 ==============================================

-In this example, we perform the "action" of running "first" set of machine learning (ML) model tests of the ML model trained from the action described in :ref:`this page
+In this example, we perform the "action" of running the "first" set of machine learning (ML) model tests of the ML models trained from the action described in :ref:`this page
 <examples_modelling_cbed_distortion_estimation_train_ml_model_set_sec>`.
 The ML
 model tests use the ML datasets generated from the action described in